BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_4_Receiving_a_Transaction.md

 Obviously, every ten minutes or so this depth will increase.

 Of course, on the testnet, no one is that worried about how reliable your funds are.
 You'll be able to spend your money as soon as it's confirmed.

-_What is a blockchain?_ A blockchain is the linked set of all blocks, starting with the more recently built block and going back to the genesis block.
-Though Bitcoin created the blockchain technology, there are also other blockchains; some are used for alt-coins and some for other purposes.

 ## Verify Your Wallet